Modularising Verification Of Durable Opacity: Using IOA to Prove Durable Opacity

 To prove linearizability the relevant set of sequential histories $H_\bbS$ are given as the histories of a sequential object $\bbS$, that defines a set atomic operations $op_i$ that receive input, modify a state and return output.

-\begin{definition}[Sequential Object] A \emph{sequential object} $\bbS$ is a 5-tuple $(\Sigma,Val, State, Init)$ where \begin{itemize} \item $State$ is a set of states, $Init \subseteq State$ is a set of initial states, \item $Val$ is a set of values used as input and output, \item $\Sigma$ is a set of atomic operations $op_i$ for some $i \in I$.\\ Each operation is specified as a relation $op_i \subseteq Val \times State \times State \times Val$. \end{itemize} \end{definition}
+\begin{definition}[Sequential Object] A \emph{sequential object} $\bbS$ is a 4-tuple $(\Sigma,Val, State, Init)$ where \begin{itemize} \item $State$ is a set of states, $Init \subseteq State$ is a set of initial states, \item $Val$ is a set of values used as input and output, \item $\Sigma$ is a set of atomic operations $op_i$ for some $i \in I$.\\ Each operation is specified as a relation $op_i \subseteq Val \times State \times State \times Val$. \end{itemize} \end{definition}

-Some operations may have no or several inputs/outputs, which can be accomodated by including tuples including the empty tuple $\epsilon$ in $Val$.
+Some operations may have no inputs/outputs and others may have several.
+This can be accommodated by including tuples including the empty tuple $\epsilon$ in $Val$.
 We drop an empty input or output when writing an event.
 A sequential history of $\bbS$ has the form

 The history is a legal sequential history in $H_S$, iff there is a sequence $s_0 \ldots s_n$ of states, such that $s_0 \in Init$ and $(in_m, s_m, s_{m+1}, out_m) \in op_{k_m}$ for all $m < n$.